 Constructing a curriculum that meets the larger philosophy or mission of the institution. | Developing a culture of accountability and achievement in school. |

-Identifying approaches in the instruction that can fulfill the goals and simultaneously maintain the flexibility of ensuring that student requirements are met. | Evaluating and recruiting qualified educators. |
+Identifying approaches in the instruction can fulfill the goals and simultaneously maintain the flexibility of ensuring student requirements are met. | Evaluating and recruiting qualified educators. |

-Identifying and accounting for problems or limitations that interfere in teaching. | Handling the problems or limitations by making the best use of communication technology. |
+Identifying and accounting for problems or limitations that interfere with teaching. | Handling the problems or limitations by making the best use of communication technology. |

 Continually improving the curriculum. | Applying data to initiatives for improvements in student performance. |